originphp/framework/docs/testing.md

 ### Mocking Models

-To mock models extend your Test case by either `TestCase` or `ControllerTestCase` and then call the `getMockForModel` method.
+To mock models extend your Test case by either `OriginTestCase` and then call the `getMockForModel` method.
 When the Model is mocked, we also add this to model registry.
 Remember if use the `tearDown` method in your test case, then call `parent::tearDown()`;

 To get a mock model with the find method stubbed.